lastlink/docs-1/04-developer/06-schema-guide.md

 * `section` - ["search" or "other"] Which nav section to show the link within.
 User generated bookmarks use "search", while all system links go within "other"

 ###`directus_columns`
+This tables stores all the info about columns managed by Directus.
+Namely UI, relationships, and other metadata.

+* `table_name` - The name of the table containing the column being edited
+* `column_name` – The name of the column being edited
+* `data_type` – The MySQL datatype of the column.
+Other database types such as SQLite have limited datatypes and this more granular value is used to know exactly how to format/type API responses.
+If you change the datatype directly in the database be sure to update this value.
+Some Directus fields are not actual columns (such as `ONETOMANY`), these are saved as an `ALIAS` and represent the ghost column.
+* `ui` – This stores the current User-Interface ID.
+* `relationship_type` – This column stores the relationship type (`NULL` if non-relational).
+As an ENUM there are three options:
+    * `MANYTOONE`
+    * `MANYTOMANY`
+    * `ONETOMANY`
+* `related_table` – Only for relational columns, this value holds the table containing the related data.
+* `junction_table` – Only for `MANYTOMANY` relational columns, this value holds the junction/bridge/associative table name.
+This is the table that stores two foreign keys which link related items between two tables.
+* `junction_key_left` – Only for `MANYTOMANY` relational columns, this value holds the column name (in the junction table) that stores "this" item's ID.
+* `junction_key_right` – Only for relational columns, this value stores the column name that stores the "right" key:
+    * `MANYTOMANY` – The column name (in the junction table) that stores the related item's ID.
+    * `MANYTOONE` – The column name (in the this table) that stores the related item's ID.
+Should be the same value as `column_name`.
+    * `ONETOMANY` – The column name (in the related table) that stores this item's ID.
+* `hidden_input` – [0,1] Whether or not this **edit page field** will be hidden from all users.
+This is global and overrides any user group permissions.
+* `hidden_list` – [0,1] Whether or not this **listing page value** will be hidden from all users.
+This is global and overrides any user group permissions.
+* `required` – [0,1] Whether or not the field is required before saving the edit item page.
+* `sort` – [1,2,3...]
+This stores the sort order for the Directus fields.
+This is based on the database column order but can be changed since column order is tied to lookup/optimizations and the CMS view shouldn't impact that.
+New items are stored with a `9999` until they are sorted with the drag-and-drop Settings interface.
+* `comment` – This stores a note to be displayed beside the field on the edit page.
+This is based on the database column comment but has been decoupled since some database types (SQLite) don't natively support comments.

 ###`directus_files`